miho/VMF-Tutorials/VMF-Tutorial-12/README.md

 ## Conclusion

-Congrats, you have successfully cloned object graphs and learned how shallow copies are different from shallow copies.
+Congrats, you have successfully cloned object graphs and learned how deep copies are different from shallow copies.

 If you are lazy you can get the full project [here](https://github.com/miho/VMF-Tutorials/tree/master/VMF-Tutorial-12).
 To run the code checkout the corresponding [section in the introduction tutorial](https://github.com/miho/VMF-Tutorials/blob/master/VMF-Tutorial-01/README.md#running-the-tutorial).